Token Binding

 Token Binding is a proposed standard for a Transport Layer Security (TLS) extension that aims to increase TLS security by using cryptographic certificates on both ends of the TLS connection.
 Current practice often depends on bearer tokens, which may be lost or stolen.
 Bearer tokens are also vulnerable to man-in-the-middle attacks or replay attacks.
 In contrast, bound tokens are established by a user agent that generates a private-public key pair per target server, providing the public key to the server, and thereafter proving possession of the corresponding private key on every TLS connection to the server.

 Token Binding is an evolution of the Transport Layer Security Channel ID (previously known as Transport Layer Security – Origin Bound Certificates (TLS-OBC)) extension.

 Industry participation is widespread with standards contributors including Microsoft, Google, PayPal, Ping Identity, and Yubico.
 Browser support remains limited, however.
-Only Microsoft Edge has support for token binding.
+Only the older version of Microsoft Edge using the Blink engine had support for Token Binding.
+Chromium removed support for Token Binding in version 70.